unforswearing/lnks/README.md

 ### Use Safari instead of Google Chrome:

-If the '--safari' flag follows query, search Safari URLs instead of Chrome.
+If the `--safari` flag follows query, search Safari URLs instead of Chrome.
 This option can be set permanently in settings.

 ```
 lnks [query] --safari --csv